Pratik-D-Dholakiya/COIT20246-Journal-Pratik-Dineshbhai-Dholakiya/week08.md

 Because I could not successfully complete the preceding Azure practical setup, I did not complete this activity.

-**Task 6 Status: Not completed**

----

-# Task 7 – Create a Resource Lock

-This task is also listed as optional.

-The required journal response is to explain the difference between:

-### Read-only lock

-A read-only resource lock prevents changes to the protected resource while allowing the resource to be viewed.

-### Delete lock

-A delete lock prevents the protected resource from being deleted while allowing normal modifications to the resource.

-I did not create the resource lock in the Azure lab environment.

-**Task 7 Status: Not completed**

----

 # Overall Practical Activity Status